ihebu/tic-tac-toe/README.md

 [![python version](https://img.shields.io/badge/python-3-blue.svg)](https://shields.io/)

-this is a Tic-Tac-Toe implementation with AI using the minimax algorithm and alpha-beta pruning
+This is a Tic-Tac-Toe implementation with AI using the minimax algorithm and alpha-beta pruning

 ![game demo](game.gif)